JetBrains/teamcity-documentation/topics/manually-configuring-reporting-coverage.md

 <td>

-The full path to the dotCover home folder to override the bundled dotCover.
+The full path to the dotCover home directory to override the bundled dotCover.

 </td>
 </tr>